hmeng/the-gen-z-catechism/chapters/post-35.md

 ---
-layout: default
+layout: chapter
-title: "Post 35"
+title: "Post #35: What is repentance?"
 ---
 # Post #35: What is repentance?